vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 The mailbox selection function `(mail-select)` takes a list of local mailbox network IDs, one for each mailbox, to monitor for incoming messages.

 So the first thing we need to do is give them some sensible names.
-That is normally done by using the `(enums)` macro.
+That's normally done by using the `(enums)` macro.
 We are simply creating some constants for the list element index of each mailbox.
 This just lets us use a readable symbol, rather than an opaque number, in our source code, which makes